forcefulowl/image_classification/README.md

 `width_shift_range`: fraction of total width.
 `height_shift_range`: fraction of total height.
 `rotation_range`: Degree range for random rotations.
 `validation_split`: Split the dataset into 70% train and 30% val.
+It will shuffle the data.

 Then achieve ImageGenerator: